Group

 Understanding and improving factors limiting individual and team performance such as technique, tactical, mental, and physical variables.

-Reporting injury surveillance and investigating workload quantification and factors that impact injury rates such as rule changes, workload, seasonal variations, and gender differences.
+Reporting injury surveillance and factors that impact injury rates such as rule changes, workload, seasonal variations, and gender differences.

 Environmental Performance